joshuaseymour/joshuaseymour/README.md

-# Joshua Seymour — Building Positive-Sum Worlds
+# Joshua Seymour — Building Positive-Sum Network States

 Welcome!
 I’m Joshua Seymour, a builder of networked communities, transformative platforms, and positive-sum ecosystems.
 My work spans both intrapreneurship (Neothink DAO) and entrepreneurship (Avolve DAO), unified by a mission: to empower individuals and collectives to prosper, grow, and co-create a better future.